Badia Polesine

 Badia Polesine is a comune (municipality) in the Province of Rovigo in the Italian region Veneto, located about 70 km southwest of Venice and about 25 km west of Rovigo.
 It is part of the upper Polesine, and is bounded by the Adige river, which separates the communal territory from the province of Padua.

 Badia Polesine borders the following municipalities: Canda, Castagnaro, Castelbaldo, Giacciano con Baruchella, Lendinara, Masi, Piacenza d'Adige, Terrazzo, Trecenta.

-The main sight is the abbey of Vangadizza.
+The main sight is the abbey of Vangadizza, the former monastery that gives the town its name (Badia means abbey).

 The town has a station on the Verona-Legnago-Rovigo railroad.
 It can be reached by road through the SS343 Transpolesana national road and the A31 motorway.